 Cordell & Cordell is a partner dads can count on during one of the toughest challenges of their lives.
-The family law attorneys at our Saint Charles, Missouri, office are dedicated to helping men with any divorce issue, including property division, alimony, child support and child custody.
+The family law attorneys at our Saint Charles, Missouri office are dedicated to helping men in the greater St. Louis, MO area with any divorce issue, including property division, alimony, child support and child custody.

 Our mission is to give men the legal support they and their children deserve both in and out of the courtroom.